-Delibes Jr. inherited the love for the environment from Delibes Sr., whose centenary of his birth was celebrated in 2020 and of whom NATURCYL will feature the exhibition "Miguel Delibes, in defense of nature and the rural world".
-Together, father and son, they wrote in 2004 "The Wounded Earth", a home talk about the threat of ecological collapse.
-The father defended rural culture sublimating it in his novels.
+Delibes Jr. inherited his love for the environment from Delibes Sr., whose centenary of his birth was celebrated in 2020 and from whom NATURCYL will have the exhibition "Miguel Delibes, in defense of nature and the rural world".
+Together, father and son, they wrote "The Wounded Earth" in 2004, a home talk about the threat of ecological collapse.
+The father defended rural culture by sublimating it in his novels.

-Recently, in an interview in a media outlet, when asked about the state of nature, Miguel replied, »We are facing a single problem: a single environmental and social problem with various facets.
-If we don't achieve global economic justice, social as well as ecological sustainability, we won't fix anything or save nature.
-As long as there are people who live very poorly, there will be people who damage the environment and people who destroy animal species; there will be forest loss; there will be loss of biodiversity; The hyper-fertilization of the land and oceans will continue unabated… And it seems inevitable that the world will become more and more complicated.
-Even if we stop emitting greenhouse gases altogether, rising temperatures, melting ice, rising seas, hurricanes and other extreme events will continue, all of which will give rise to great practical difficulties, as well as likely wars over Water.
-This is going further and can only be faced with global governance, with something like what the UN meant in times of fear of a nuclear apocalypse.
-To avoid the collapse of our world, climatic or otherwise, well it could be technological, for example — there are no local solutions”.
+Recently, in an interview in the media, he answered when asked about the state of nature, Miguel replied, "that we are facing a single problem: a single environmental and social problem with various facets.
+If we do not achieve global economic justice, social as well as ecological sustainability, we will not fix anything or save nature.
+As long as there are people who live very poorly, there will be people who damage the environment and people who end animal species; there will be loss of forests; there will be loss of biodiversity; the hyperfertilization of the land and the oceans will continue without stopping...
+And it seems inevitable that the world will become more and more complicated.
+Even if we stop emitting greenhouse gases altogether, the increase in temperature, melting ice, rising seas, hurricanes and other extreme phenomena will continue, and all this will give rise to great practical difficulties, in addition to probable wars for Water.
+This is getting worse and it can only be faced with global governance, with something like what the UN meant in times of fear of a nuclear apocalypse.
+To avoid the collapse of our world, climatic or otherwise, it could well be technological, for example — there are no local solutions.

 He also pointed out to us in this interview that “if we could be happy without buying a lot, without having to change houses or cars every so often, without having to go to the Maldives on vacation, we would be getting closer to a sensible idea of well-being.
-We need economists who guide us towards the economy of non-growth and politicians who help us go down that path without the need to be forced by a catastrophe like the current one or like others that may come».
+We need economists to guide us towards the non-growth economy and politicians to help us go down that path without the need for a catastrophe like the current one or like others that may come.

-We will be able to hear these and other reflections at Naturcyl 2021, when Miguel Delibes de Castro gives his keynote speech.
+We will be able to listen to these and other reflections at Naturcyl 2021, when Miguel Delibes de Castro gives his masterful talk.